mehrsapo/Flower/README.md

 Two interactive Jupyter notebooks are included under the `flower_demo/` directory to help you get a feel for how the FLOWER algorithm is used in practice.
-They are standalone scripts that initialise the same configuration and model code used by the reproduction scripts, then run small toy examples and plot the results.

 ### 2.1 CS‑MRI with radial sampling